Marklund Motorsport

 Marklund Motorsport, also competed under the title Volkswagen Marklund Motorsport, is an auto racing team.
-The team has been competing in rallycross since its creation, and has recently been backed by Volkswagen.
+The team has been competing in rallycross since its foundation, and has recently been backed by Volkswagen.
 For 2016 the team merged with Kristoffersson Motorsport to create Volkswagen RX Sweden, before stepping back to the European circuit following the fallout from the Volkswagen emissions scandal.